 - What has been lost?

-Besides enterprise segment, Vehere plans to be in the foreign markets like US and Europe.
-In the niche sector of security where Vehere is in, there is no competitor in the domestic market, claims Naveen.
+Besides enterprise segment, Vhere plans to be in the foreign markets like US and Europe.
+In the niche sector of security where Vhere is in, there is no competitor in the domestic market, claims Naveen.
 Globally, Israel is the major player in this segment.